dyedgreen/deno-sqlite/README.md

 While this module guarantees API compatibility according to [semantic versioning](https://semver.org), it has not been extensively tested in production.
 Please open issues (and if possible pull requests) for any problems you encounter.
+Regarding API compatibility also [note this issue](https://github.com/dyedgreen/deno-sqlite/issues/49).

 ## Documentation